Mercykirwa25/Phase-1-Project/README.md

 `Boeing 737-130`

-These aircraft are ranked among the top five safest based on injury and damage metrics, and merit consideration for future expansion once operational data is clarified.
+These aircrafts are ranked among the top five safest based on injury and damage metrics, and merit consideration for future expansion once operational data is clarified.